-The URL Configuration section shows the dynamic header fields, but not the constant header fields.
-Dynamic header fields are HTTP header fields whose value is configured as a variable.
-Learn more.
+The URL Configuration section shows the dynamic header and query parameter fields, but not the constant fields.
+Dynamic header and query parameter fields are defined as variable in the action configuration screen.
+Learn more

 In the Action parameters section, you’ll see the message parameters defined as “Variable”.
 For these parameters, you can define where to get this information (example: events, data sources), pass values manually or use the advanced expression editor for advanced use cases.
 Advanced uses cases can be data manipulation and other function usage.
 Refer to this page.